Azadî Battalion

-The Azadî Battalion (كتيبة آزادي), also known as the Elite Battalion, is a Kurdish unit affiliated with the Free Syrian Army and reportedly loyal to Mustafa Cumma's Kurdish Freedom Party (also called Azadî Party).
-Founded in 2012 and led by Azad Shabo, the Azadî Battalion is opposed to the Democratic Union Party (PYD) and fights on the side of Turkey in the Syrian Civil War.
+The Azadî Battalion (كتيبة آزادي), also known as the Elite Battalion, was a Kurdish unit affiliated with the Free Syrian Army and reportedly loyal to Mustafa Cumma's Kurdish Freedom Party (also called Azadî Party).
+Founded in 2012 and led by Azad Shabo, the Azadî Battalion was opposed to the Democratic Union Party (PYD) and fights on the side of Turkey in the Syrian Civil War.

 History

 Early phase of the civil war and decline

-Mustafa Cumma's Kurdish Freedom Party is a long-standing rival of the Democratic Union Party (PYD) and strongly opposes its policies.
+Mustafa Cumma's Kurdish Freedom Party was a long-standing rival of the Democratic Union Party (PYD) and strongly opposes its policies.
 In early 2012, members of the Kurdish Freedom Party came together in the village of Tel Aren, Afrin District, where they announced the formation of the Azadî Battalion under the leadership of Azad Shabo.
 Though considered "supporters of the Kurdish Freedom Party", the Azadî Battalion denied an affiliation to any party.
 It subsequently joined the anti-PYD Free Syrian Army and the Aleppo Revolutionary Military Council, led by Abdul Jabbar al-Oqaidi; the pro-PYD Hawar News Agency has accused the militia of directly working with the al-Nusra Front in Ras al-Ayn.
 After the formation of a PYD/YPG-aligned FSA group, named the Kurdish Front, at the end of 2012 and the beginning of 2013, the influence of other Kurdish FSA groups such as the Azadî Battalion and the Saladin Ayubi Brigade began to decline.

 Meanwhile, Cumma's Kurdish Freedom Party left the Kurdish Supreme Committee, an attempted coalition government of pro- and anti-PYD parties for the Syrian Kurdish-held territories, in February 2013.
 Hostilities between the two parties consequently grew, and the Azadî Battalion clashed with the YPG at the villages of Burj Abdilla and Abdilla in the Afrin Region on 7 March 2013.
 Both sides blamed each other for this incident that left four fighters dead.
 Sporadic fighting between the two groups continued, and Azadî Battalion fighters reportedly took part in attacks on the YPG-held Sheikh Maqsood neighborhood of Aleppo since September 2013.
 The group also fought with other rebels against the Syrian Army in Aleppo's Khan al-Asal and Rashidin.